HemaxiN/HemaxiN/README.md

 ### Hey there!! 👋

-- 🔭 I’m currently a PhD Student
+- 🔭 I’m a PhD Student in Biomedical Engineering
 - 📫 How to reach me: hemaxi.narotamo@tecnico.ulisboa.pt

 <!--